iltommi/qdb-documentation/source/reference/qdb_comparison.rst

    Example
         If the daemon listen on the localhost and on the port 5009::

-            wrpme_httpd --daemon-port=localhost:5009
+            qdb_httpd --daemon-port=localhost:5009

 .. option:: --protocol=<protocol>

     Specifies the protocol to use.

     Argument
         A string representing the name of the protocol to use.
-Supported values are local, memcached, redis and wrpme.
+Supported values are local, memcached, redis and quasardb.

     Default value
-        wrpme
+        quasardb

     Example
         Run the test on  a memcached compatible server::

-            wrpme_comparison --protocol=memcached
+            qdb_comparison --protocol=memcached

 .. option:: -f <path>, --test-file=<path>